AwalaApp/specs/rs017-adaptive-relay.md

 ## Introduction

-Relaynet was originally conceived to connect two nodes that might never be connected through a traditional network infrastructure, so a [store-and-forward pattern](https://en.wikipedia.org/wiki/Store_and_forward) was naturally adopted.
+Awala was originally conceived to connect two nodes that might never be connected through a traditional network infrastructure, so a [store-and-forward pattern](https://en.wikipedia.org/wiki/Store_and_forward) was naturally adopted.
 With this approach, the data travels through one or more intermediaries, where each will keep a copy of the data until it safely reaches the next node in the route.

 This approach helps ensure that data will reach its destination, but it adds latency and complexity when the two nodes can actually communicate directly -- For example, when the Internet is available.